samuelgerber/OTFeatures/README.md

 # OTFeatures - Optimal Transport Features

-This is a repository for computing optimal transport features for [brain morphometry](https://en.wikipedia.org/wiki/Brain_morphometry).
+This is a repository for an R package to compute optimal transport features for [brain morphometry](https://en.wikipedia.org/wiki/Brain_morphometry).

-This package contains only the optimal transport feature extraction step and can be used to integrate optimal transport features with existing morphometry approaches.
+The package contains only the optimal transport feature extraction step and can be used to integrate optimal transport features with existing morphometry approaches.